novoda/novoda/CONTRIBUTING.md

 ## Issuing a Pull Request

 Github makes it really easy to create a Pull Request (PR) against a repo.
-Just for it to your account, implement your changes and create a Pull Request back to the original repo.
+Just fork it, implement your changes and create a Pull Request back to the original repo.

 The PR should follow this format: